 Robotiq may modify this product without notice, when necessary, due to product improvements, modifications or changes in specifications.
 If such modification is made, the manual will also be revised, see revision information.
-See the latest version of this manual online at support.robotiq.com.
+See the latest version of this manual online at robotiq.com/support.